Next-generation EDIpack: A Lanczos-based package for quantum impurity models featuring general broken-symmetry phases, flexible bath topologies and multi-platform interoperability: Abstract

 \section{{Abstract}}

-\textbf{\boldmath{ EDIpack is a flexible, high-performance numerical library using Lanczos-based exact diagonalization to solve generic quantum impurity problems, such as those introduced in Dynamical Mean-Field Theory to describe extended strongly correlated materials.
-The library efficiently solves impurity problems allowing for different broken-symmetry solutions, including superconductivity and featuring local spin-orbit coupling and/or electron-phonon coupling.
-The modular architecture of the software not only provides Fortran APIs but also includes bindings to C/C++, interfaces with Python and Julia or with TRIQS and W2Dynamics research platforms, thus ensuring unprecedented level of inter-operability.
+\textbf{\boldmath{ We present a next-generation version of EDIpack, a flexible, high-performance numerical library using Lanczos-based exact diagonalization to solve generic quantum impurity problems, such as those introduced in Dynamical Mean-Field Theory to describe extended strongly correlated materials.
+This new release efficiently solves impurity problems allowing for different broken-symmetry solutions, including superconductivity, featuring local spin-orbit coupling and/or electron-phonon coupling.
+It provides quick access to dynamical correlation functions on the entire complex frequency plane at zero and low-temperatures.
+The modular architecture of the software not only provides Fortran APIs but also includes bindings to C/C++, interfaces with Python and Julia or with TRIQS and w2dynamics research platforms, thus ensuring unprecedented level of inter-operability.
 The outlook includes further extensions to study quantum materials and cold atoms quantum simulators, as well as quantum information applications. }}

 \rule{\textwidth}{1pt}